sohail-c/project1/project1.md

 # **Project 1**
 ## Description
-The purpose of this project is to learn about Software Development Lifecycles (SLDC) and selcecting the appropriate model dependent on particular senerios.
+The purpose of this project is to learn about Software Development Lifecycles (SLDC) and selcecting the appropriate model dependent on particular scenarios.
 This project will be performed with a group and presented on the GitHub platform.

  ## Types of SLDC
- These are the software development lifecycles that will be chosen to best fit each scenerio.
+ These are the software development lifecycles that will be chosen to best fit each scenario.
  | SLDC | Description |
  | -----| ------------|
  | Waterfall Model (WM) | Takes specification, development, validation, and evolution into seperate process phases. |